 Risk factors for osteoarthritis:

 - a genetic predisposition to the condition

 - trauma or injury to a joint

 - being overweight

-Rheumatoid arthritis is an autoimmune disease that affects young as well as older people and is a complex inflammatory condition.
+This an autoimmune disease that affects young as well as older people and is a complex inflammatory condition.
 Studies show links between specific foods and rheumatoid arthritis symptoms, but it appears that relatively simple changes to what you eat may reduce flare-ups of other types of arthritis, too.

 Unlike most forms of arthritis, gout tends to be short in duration.
 It’s an extremely painful inflammation that usually only affects one site – typically, the joint at the base of the big toe.
 Although women can suffer from gout, it does seem to be more common in middle-aged and older men, especially those who love rich food.
 There is, however, also a strong genetic link.